 The Library is staffed by Ms Anna France and a team of dedicated student librarians who assist at intervals and lunch times.
-The Library is open throughout the school day, including all break times as well as before and after school.
+The Library is open throughout the school day, including all break times.

 The Queen’s High School Library will: